-Instruction 3L Hours per Week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 3L Hoursper Week 3 Hours 60 Marks 40 Marks 3

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisites: Students should have basic knowledge of Microprocessors and Microcontrollers.

-Course Objectives: This course aims to:
+Course Objectives: Thiscourse aims to:

 - 1. Learn about fundamentals of the embedded systems - 2.
 Understand the hardware and software details of the embedded systems. - 3.
-Acquire knowledge on the serial, parallel and network communication protocols.
+Acquire knowledge on theserial, parallel and network communication protocols.